eepyamre/drawamare/overview.md

     - Connects to the Socket.IO server upon initialization.
     - Listens for `drawCommand` events from the server. `drawCommand` payload now includes layer ID.
     - Upon receiving a `drawCommand`, it identifies the user and uses `getOrCreateLayer` based on layer ID.
     - Layer Management: Dynamic user and layer creation is functional.
-Layer selection UI is implemented.
+Layer selection UI and **Layer deletion UI and logic are implemented**.
 Full layer management and layer ordering logic are TODO.
     - Renders the received drawing commands (initLine, line, endLine) on the corresponding user's specified layer.
     - Listens for `redraw` events from the server. `redraw` event payload now includes layer ID.
     - Upon receiving a `redraw` event, it updates the local layer's canvas.